 Course Description: Three credit hours.
-This course is a basic study of limits, continuity, derivatives, techniques and applications of derivatives, optimization and graphing, integrals, techniques and applications of integrals, and multivariate calculus.
-Applications in business, economics, and social sciences are emphasized.
+This course is the basic study of limits and continuity, differentiation, optimization and graphing, and integration of elementary functions, with emphasis on applications in business, economics, and social sciences.

 Prerequisite(s): College Algebra (MATH 1314) or Finite Math (MATH 1324)